AnnaLizzaTOR/My_Selenium_QA_Tests_Prodgects/README.md

 # My_Selenium_QA_Tests_Prodgects
-This is my QA Projects, with Selenium WebDriver. Сreator Volodymyr Khylymendyk.
+This is my QA Projects, with Selenium WebDriver & Cucumber. Сreator Volodymyr Khylymendyk.

 You can run my test in thre ways.